rsanchezmo/jaxer/docs/usage.rst

 Training
 ~~~~~~~~

-The training of the model is made really easy, as simple as creating a **trainer** with the experiment configuration and calling the `train_and_evaluate` method:
+The training of the model is made really easy, as simple as creating a **trainer** with the experiment configuration and calling the :code:`train_and_evaluate` method:

 .. code-block:: python